Close button

 • Two columns are displayed for a piece of information (email address / name, etc.) in my contact list.
 What could be the reason?

 If information appears in multiple columns, it indicates that the record in the registration form isn't linked with the correct identifier.
-The system doesn't recognize that the information in both columns corresponds to the same data.
+The system doesn't recognise that the information in both columns corresponds to the same data.
 To ensure proper linkage of guest data, always work with a predefined identifier from the system where available.
 By default, the following identifiers are defined: title, function, firstname, lastname, organization, phone_mobile, image, job_title, badge_info, email, street, zip, city.

-Download Icon
+Download illustration

 Was this article helpful?